 A promising experiment

-Normally, drugs will not easily penetrate the brain because it is protected by the brain-blood barrier, which stops potentially harmful agents leaking into the brain.
+Normally, drugs will not easily penetrate the brain because it is protected by the brain-blood barrier, which stops potentially harmful agents from leaking into the brain.
 However, this barrier also prevents the medication from reaching its target.

 In the case of some health events that affect the brain, the brain-blood barrier “loosens up,” which can expose the brain to further problems but also allows drugs to get in.